Search

 “I think we should continue to operate with our standards, with our integrity, with our regulation,” said Venkatakrishnan.
 “If we can marry them, we will be happy.”

-Revolut is still currently in the ‘Mobilisation Phase’ of receiving its full license, which requires the fintech to perform consumer duty due diligence requirements and maintain them, but not to the same length as fully licenced banks and other fintechs.
+Revolut was in the ‘Mobilisation Phase’ of receiving its full licence until 11 March 2026, which required the fintech to perform consumer duty due diligence requirements and maintain them, but not to the same length as fully licenced banks and other fintechs.

-The mobilisation phase requires impending licensees to map out its business plan to its lead UK regulator, the PRA in Revolut’s case.
+The mobilisation phase required impending licensees to map out its business plan to its lead UK regulator, the PRA in Revolut’s case.

-Revolut must also demonstrate capital and liquidity which meets Internal Capital and Liquidity Adequacy Assessment Process requirements, £50,000 cap on deposits, and regular monitoring, such as assessments and audits.
+Revolut also had to demonstrate capital and liquidity which met Internal Capital and Liquidity Adequacy Assessment Process requirements, accept a £50,000 cap on deposits, and submit to regular monitoring, such as assessments and audits.
+The PRA removed that deposit cap on full authorisation.

 Do Revolut need a UK banking licence?

-Despite operating without a full UK banking licence since its launch in 2015, Revolut has still grown into one of the world’s most popular and valuable fintech companies.
+Despite operating without a full UK banking licence from its 2015 launch until March 2026, Revolut has still grown into one of the world’s most popular and valuable fintech companies.

-The digital bank has more than 65 million global customers and has established a presence in regions such as Eastern Europe, Latin America and the Middle East.
+The digital bank has more than 70 million global customers and 13 million in the UK, and has established a presence in regions such as Eastern Europe, Latin America and the Middle East

 The last several years has seen Revolut also significantly expand its capital and investment as it has reached a $75bn valuation through secondary share sales of employee’s shares and dividends.

-Among these other benefits, Revolut has been able to save on costs as it is not required to hold higher capital requirements, as well as being able to be more agile with some of the customer services it offers as it is not obliged to follow more stringent rules with a full banking licence.
+Among these benefits of operating without full authorisation, Revolut was able to save on costs as it was not required to hold higher capital requirements, as well as being able to be more agile with some of the customer services it offers as it was not obliged to follow more stringent rules with a full banking licence.